PhilipYip1988/python-notebooks/anaconda/linux/install.md

 conda update conda
 ```

-This will look for updates to the conda package manager and in turn update the entire Anaconda Python distribution.
+This will look for updates to the conda package manager and for Anaconda in turn update the entire Anaconda Python distribution.
 The output will display:

 ```
 Collecting package metadata (current_repodata.json): done